ruvnet/coding-wingman/README.md

-# FastAPI Gateway to GitHub API
+# FastAPI Gateway to GitHub API Fabric

 This repository hosts a FastAPI Coding Co-pilot  designed as an interface with GitHub's search API.
 It facilitates a range of search operations including issues, commits, code, users, topics, and repositories.
 The application strikes a balance by offering a scalable, extensible, and robust infrastructure, tailored to enhance AI applications.
 It's adept at managing intricate data processing tasks and adeptly delivering intelligent functionalities with efficiency.